DESTINATION & TOURISM

 If you are looking for something a bit different to round off your week then the MK Theatre is just two minutes’ walk from thecentre:mk.
 In the lead-up to the F1, the National Theatre production of Jayne Eyre will be showing, and in the week following the F1, the UK tour of Wonderland will be stopping off at MK Theatre.

 Motorsport fans will also know that the area surrounding Silverstone is home to many F1 teams, most notably Red Bull Racing, who are based in Milton Keynes.
 If you really want to get to the heart of an F1 team, and then you can book the Red Bull Factory Tour Experience.
 This exclusive experience will give you a chance to see where the magic really happens, at the heart of the factory, as well as exclusive access to the Hall of Fame, housing all previous editions of the Red Bull Racing F1 car.
 For more information on this exciting experience, please contact us.

 Weather in the UK can be very unpredictable.
-July is one of the warmest and driest months of the year, however, rain is not uncommon, so we would recommend taking waterproof clothing, just in case!
+Late August and early September are often dry and warm, however, rain is not uncommon, so we would recommend taking waterproof clothing, just in case!